 2) Topical Exfoliants

-Topically, use products that help clear your skin pores of dead skin cells. moss products contain pumpkin bioferment and azaleic acid – very special ingredients that excite cellular turnover and dead cell release but are mild enough even for sensitive, aggravated (ie acnegenic) skin.
+Topically, use products that help clear your skin pores of dead skin cells. moss products contain pumpkin bioferment and moth bean – very special ingredients that excite cellular turnover and dead cell release but are mild enough even for sensitive, aggravated (ie acnegenic) skin.
 (This is also why salicylic acid and retinoids (much harsher) are so popular.)

 3) Green Tea Extract